fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Joan Scott, "Gender: A Useful Category of Historical Analysis", 1053-1075.

 {% include alert.html class='danger' title='Reading reflection' text="
-This is a classic article that seems dated now.
-But it still makes a number of useful points that are still relevant and more to our purposes, shows how historians can directly shape the way history is written.
+This is a classic article, meaning its recognized has having helped make a real difference in the practice of history.
+Precisely because of its success, it seems a bit dated now.
+But it still makes a number of useful points that are still relevant.
+And it is a perfect example of how historians can directly shape the way history is written.
 Many students assume this article is trying to argue that historians should pay more attention to the role women in history.
-It does argue that, but the main point is actually much more interesting and nuanced?
+It doesn't dispute that, but the main point is actually much more interesting and nuanced?
 What is it?
 "%}